sygnaltech/webflow-util/docs/webflow-forms/zapier-webhook/index.md

 - Copy the webhook URL and in the Webflow designer, paste it into the `Action` setting of the form.

-- Design the form however you like, including the success and fail messages.
+- Design the form however you like

+- Make sure to customize your success and fail messages too.

+### STEP 3 - Mark your Form for WFU's handler

+Open the left-side Navigator panel in Webflow's and select the `Form Block` element ( not the `Form` element ).
+On the `Form Block` element, add a custom attribute of `wfu-form-handler`, and specify the handler you want;

+- Use `zapier` for Zapier webhooks.

+- Use `success` for other webhooks.

+Each will behave slightly differently in how it processes the response, since each webhook service does responses differently.
+For `zapier`, the response is